Kei-K23/spinix/README.md

 ### Progress Bars

-You can use pre-defined progress bar style that provided by **spinix**:
+You can use predefined progress bar style that provided by **spinix**:
+See all available predefined progress bar styles below

 ```go
 func main() {